jojoboy992/jojoboy992/README.md

 ### JoNotify

-An Android application that gives users control over which WhatsApp group messages they receive notifications for.
-Users can select specific groups and even choose particular members whose messages should trigger notifications.
+An Android application that gives users control over which WhatsApp group chats they want to receive messages from, and who in those groups the messages should come from.
+Users can select specific groups and choose particular members in each group whose messages should come from.

 **Live Demo:** https://jonotify.netlify.app